MCON-152-Fall-2025/recipeshare-starter-Why3v3rN07/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/IDML8iIg)
 # RecipeShare

 RecipeShare is a web application built with Spring Boot that allows users to create, search, and share recipes.
 The goal of RecipeShare is to provide an easy-to-use platform for discovering new recipes, sharing your own, and connecting with other cooking enthusiasts.
+This branch edited by Hana F.

 ## Goals